egearikan/Lempel-Ziv-Welch-Text-Compression/README.md

 # Lempel-Ziv-Welch-TextCompression
-LZW compression is the compression of a file into a smaller file using a table-based lookup algorithm
+LZW compression is the compression of a file into a smaller file using a table-based lookup algorithm  '\n'
 PS: In this project Binary Search Tree used in compress for storage of data